kartverket/backstage-plugin-risk-scorecard-backend/README.md

 We use the backend of the backstage plugin as our issuer/oauth server.

 **ISSUER_URI**: In our case the issuer_uri has been the backstage application "https://kv-ros-backstage-245zlcbrnq-lz.a.run.app/api/auth".
+For local development the **ISSUER_URI** can be set to "http://localhost:7007/api/auth".

 ## Json schema and file specific environment variables
-**JSON_SCHEMA_BASE_URL**: The json schema is used to build, validate and migrate risc analyses.
-The json schema we use can be found [here](https://kartverket.github.io/backstage-plugin-risk-scorecard-backend), or you can create your own.
-**RISC_FOLDER_PATH**: The folder in which the risc analyses are stored, used for read/write of risc and .sops.yaml.
-**FILE_NAME_PREFIX**: Used to find the correct files.
+**RISC_FOLDER_PATH**: The folder in which the risc analyses are stored, used for read/write of risc and .sops.yaml.s **FILE_NAME_PREFIX**: Used to find the correct files.
 **FILE_NAME_PREFIX**: Used to find the correct files.